idris-lang/Idris-dev/docs/tutorial/index.rst

 The Idris Tutorial
 ##################

-The is the Idris Tutorial.
+This is the Idris Tutorial.
 It will teach you about programming in the Idris Language.

 .. note::
    The documentation for Idris has been published under the Creative